e-basis Coefficients of Chromatic Symmetric Functions: Background

 Given $\pi \vdash S$, its corresponding integer partition $\lm(\pi) \vdash |S|$ has parts equal to the cardinalities of the blocks of $\pi$.

 The following information about symmetric function theory can be found in many textbooks, such as \cite{mac, stanleybook}.
-A \emph{symmetric function} is a power series $f(x_1,x_2,\dots) \in \mathbb{C}[[x_1,x_2,\dots]]$ of finite degree such that for every $\sigma \in S_{\mathbb{N}}$ we have $f(x_1,x_2,\dots) = f(x_{\sigma(1)}, x_{\sigma(2)}, \dots)$.
+A \emph{symmetric function} is a power series $f(x_1,x_2,\dots) \in \mathbb{C}[[x_1,x_2,\dots]]$ of finite degree such that for every permutation $\sigma$ of the positive integers $\N$ (with only finitely many non-fixed points), we have $f(x_1,x_2,\dots) = f(x_{\sigma(1)}, x_{\sigma(2)}, \dots)$.
 The space of symmetric functions, denoted $\Lm$, may be recognized as a graded vector space $\Lm = \bigoplus_{i=0}^{\infty} \Lm^i$, where $\Lm^i$ consists of those symmetric functions which are homogeneous of degree $i$.
 Each $\Lm^i$ is finite-dimensional, with dimension equal to the number of integer partitions of $i$, and bases of $\Lm^i$ (and thus of $\Lm$) are typically indexed by these integer partitions.
 Some of the most commonly used bases are \begin{itemize} \item The \emph{monomial basis}, defined by

-where the sum contains one copy of each monomial formed as $(i_1, \dots, i_{l(\lm)})$ ranges across all tuples of distinct positive integers. \item The \emph{augmented} monomial basis, defined by
+where the sum contains one copy of each monomial formed as $(i_1, \dots, i_{\ell(\lm)})$ ranges across all tuples of distinct positive integers. \item The \emph{augmented} monomial basis, defined by

 \item The \emph{elementary symmetric function} basis, defined by

 \end{itemize}

 If $\{b_{\lm}\}$ is a basis of symmetric functions indexed by integer partitions, $\mu$ is a fixed integer partition, and $f$ is any symmetric function, $[b_{\mu}]f$ denotes the coefficient of $b_{\mu}$ when $f$ is expanded into the $b$-basis.
 The function $f$ is said to be \emph{$b$-positive} if $[b_{\mu}]f \geq 0$ for every integer partition $\mu$.